MockVerse

 3.1 Layout and Navigation

 The dashboard uses a dark left sidebar and a main content area.
 The sidebar includes Main navigation links and a Quick Actions link for Start Practice.
 The bottom of the sidebar shows the signed-in candidate, current plan badge, and Hide menu.
+In the supported full Web dashboard, the top-right tour icon opens or replays the Guided Tour.

 - Dashboard: readiness, interview count, invitations, day streak, skill snapshot, and recent activity.